krzemienski/awesome-from-stars/README.md

 * [willowtreeapps/spruce-ios](https://github.com/willowtreeapps/spruce-ios): Swift library for choreographing animations on the screen.
 * [LTD-Beget/sprutio](https://github.com/LTD-Beget/sprutio): Beget File Manager App
 * [spotify/SPTPersistentCache](https://github.com/spotify/SPTPersistentCache): Everyone tries to implement a cache at some point in their iOS app’s lifecycle, and this is ours.
+* [TuomoKu/SPX-GC](https://github.com/TuomoKu/SPX-GC): SPX is a graphics control client for live video productions and live streams using CasparCG, OBS, vMix, or similar software.
 * [kiorky/spynner](https://github.com/kiorky/spynner): Programmatic web browsing module with AJAX support for Python
 * [aaberg/sql2o](https://github.com/aaberg/sql2o): sql2o is a small library, which makes it easy to convert the result of your sql-statements into objects.
 No resultset hacking required.
 Kind of like an orm, but without the sql-generation capabilities.
 Supports named parameters.
 * [agronholm/sqlacodegen](https://github.com/agronholm/sqlacodegen): Automatic model code generator for SQLAlchemy